rvaiya/keyd/man.md

 to define a custom key layout that persists across display server boundaries (e.g wayland/X/tty).

-The program is intended to run as a systemd service but is capable of running as a standalone daemon.
+The program is intended to be managed by the init system, but is capable of running as a standalone daemon.
 The default behaviour is to run in the foreground and print to stderr, unless **-d** is supplied, in which case in which case log output will be stored in */var/log/keyd.log*.

 **NOTE**